 400+ projects funded by Catalyst have been completed to date by submitting their self-reported close-out reports and videos.
 Not seeing your favorite project completed yet?
 You can check their progress on other tabs and also the monthly reporting output documents.
 Save the links below:

-- Monthly Reporting: Project Catalyst - Funded Projects Reporting (public MVP) - Google Sheets
+- Monthly Reporting: Catalyst Public Reporting Tracker - Google Sheets

 - Monthly Report Output Data: Public Catalyst Monthly Reporting - Google Sheets

 - Proposal Journey: Proposal Journey in Catalyst (public) - Google Docs

 - Want to do more?
 Check this call to action about accountability and participation!

 - You can also reference this town hall slide for the first meeting outcome.

 Danny & the Project Catalyst team

 Note: References in this newsletter to the 3rd party projects, products, and services are provided for information purposes only and are not endorsements.
 Everyone should carry out their own investigations before relying on the information provided in this newsletter.